PaulChernin/test-blog/README.md

-# Nuxt 3 Minimal Starter
+# Test Blog

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup

+Add .env file!

 Make sure to install the dependencies: